 Guardian, Cosmopolitan and Telegraph's 'Books of the Year'

 A visceral, harrowing, and revelatory vision of life, death, and love in a time of pandemic.
 This novel is stunning

 Emily St. John Mandel, author of Station Eleven

-The Pull of the Stars has a fever dream-like quality . . . as a tender record of humans coping as best they can with a pandemic, it’s about as moving and absorbing as it gets
+The Pull of the Stars has a fever dream-like quality . . . about as moving and absorbing as it gets